MattBridgeman/drum-machine/README.md

 - Adjustable tempo
 - 8 pattern banks
 - Responsive mobile / tablet experience
+- Save drum machine patterns

 ## The main features on the roadmap are:

-- Save drum machine patterns
+- Create a user profile
+- See other user creations
 - Upload custom samples
-- New Instruments
+- New Instruments and effects
 - Add service worker for offline support

 ## Credits: